starsite/FileMaker-Swift/README.md

 # Edit Record (function)
-Edit record with `recID`.
+Edit record with `recId`.
 Pass values for the fields you want to modify.
 Optionally, you may include the `modId` from a previous fetch, to ensure the server record isn't newer than the one you're editing.
 If you pass `modId`, a record is edited only when the `modId` matches.

 Only an error code is returned with this function.
 The Data API does not currently pass back a modified record object for you to use.
 Because of this, you may want to refetch the record afterward.
 ```swift